-A small volume intended to be completely sealed by metal and weld.
-This becomes a potential hazard when submerged in LOX when there is a defect in the seal.
+A small volume that is completely sealed by metal and weld.
+This becomes a potential hazard when submerged in LOX and there is a defect in the seal.
 LOX fills the cavity.
 When the plant is warmed up, the oxygen vaporizes and the pressure rapidly increases.
 In other cases where there is thermal contact with a warmer temperature, hydrocarbons can accumulate because of pool boiling within the cavity.